What do strategy work and January diets have in common?

 Rock, paper, scissors - are you ready for 2024?

 What do strategy work and January diets have in common?
-At best, both can make your 2024 easier, better and at worst, another "ass trip".
+Both can at best make your 2024 easier, better, and at worst, another "ass ride".

-Christmas is just around the corner and I love it.
-Perhaps because it represents something recognizable in a changing world that can be hard to make sense of.
+Christmas is around the corner and I love it very much.
+Maybe because it represents something recognizable in a changing world that can be hard to figure out.

-On the one hand, we're undergoing huge technological advances.
-On the other hand, everything from the climate to world peace seems to be on the decline.
+On the one hand, we are going through tremendous technological progress.
+On the other hand, everything from the climate to world peace seems to be going backwards.

-Perhaps the longing for something recognizable is particularly prominent these days.
-Several new music tracks are remakes of old, recognizable hits, Disney is betting on remakes of their old classics, and even the latest technologies, like the upcoming AI Pin, want us to return to a world before the screen took over.
+Perhaps the yearning for something recognizable is particularly prominent these days.
+More new music tracks are remakes of old, recognizable hits, Disney is betting on remakes of their old classics, and even the latest technologies, like the upcoming AI Pin, want us to return to a world before the screen took over.

-It's no wonder if you're a business owner who finds it all a little hard to wrap your head around.
+It's not surprising if you're a business owner who finds it all a bit hard to wrap your head around.
 All the more reason to consider whether your business is ready for 2024.

-You can check if your company is ready for 2024 with a little unscientific test.
-It contains four simple questions that you should ask yourself:
+You can check if your company is ready for 2024 yourself with a small, unscientific test.
+In its simplicity, it contains four questions you should ask yourself:

 1. What are the company's goals in 2-3 years?